 Trade and Mining Courses Student Visa

-Certificate III in Instrumentation and Control
+Certificate III in Wall and Floor Tiling

 Certificate III in Automotive Mechanical Technology (Heavy)

 Students will be taught to service, repair and diagnose faults in motor vehicles weighing up to 4.5 tonnes and are also taught how to diagnose, service and repair faults in light vehicle engines, transmission, suspension, steering, brake, electrical systems and components.
 The structure of the course gives students a sound understanding of the vehicles’ construction, component identification and operating principles.

 Career prospects include being able to apply for trade recognition as an automotive mechanic in Australia.
 Other areas of employment in automotive include vehicle repairs, servicing and tyre fitting.

 Additional studies could increase the range of opportunities in areas such as Agricultural Mechanical, Heavy Vehicle Mobile Equipment, Heavy Vehicle Road Transport and Motorcycle.
 Studies at diploma level could open pathways into local and multi-national corporations within the automotive industry, where such graduates are in constant demand in such areas as:

 - Field service operative